rhamdeew/go_gal/README.md

 - For security purposes, encryption/decryption happens on the server side, but the password is not stored permanently.
 - The application uses HMAC validation to detect file tampering, providing an additional layer of security.
 - When using self-signed certificates, your browser may show a security warning.
 You can safely proceed for personal use.
+- **Security Best Practices:**
+  - For production or internet-facing deployments, always use HTTPS (--ssl=true)
+  - Set custom values for `GO_GAL_SESSION_KEY` and `GO_GAL_SALT` environment variables
+  - Consider running behind a reverse proxy for additional security
+  - Use strong, unique passwords for your gallery

 ## GitHub Actions and Releases